KDE/kde-builder/doc/developer/appendix-modules.md

 ```

 In this case the same `branch-group` gives different branch names for
-each Git module.
+each module.

 This feature requires some data maintained by the KDE developers in a
-Git repository named `kde-build-metadata`, however this module will be
+git repository named `kde-build-metadata`, however this module will be
 included automatically by kde-builder (though you may see it appear in
 the script output).